JMMC-OpenDev/aspro-doc/aspro-doc-print.md

 ![BaseLine Limits plot](images/Aspro2-obs-bl.png)

-This plot is useful to see telescope shadowing restrictions for the selected base lines on the VLTI and also the zenithal restriction.
+This plot is useful to see telescope shadowing restrictions for the selected baselines on the VLTI and also the zenithal restriction.